psychemedia/storytelling-notes/tales-to-tell.md

 My first story starts, not at the beginning, which is where you might have expected a story to begin, but in the middle of another tale, with two children, a brother and sister, making their way along a path, through the forest.
 Where they have come from, and where they are going, our story does not say, but we shall travel along with them for a while before they return to their own tale.

-Night is starting to fall, and as they make their way trhough the wood, they see and old tinker couple, man and wife, coming towards them.
+Night is starting to fall, and as they make their way through the wood, they see and old tinker couple, man and wife, coming towards them.

 PROPS:

-Red glass lamp, tea light candle bunrning inside.
+Red glass lamp, tea light candle burning inside.
 Ideally a slightly taller candle?
 Also, the lakp was quite warm.
 Need a stand and hook to bring it to shoulder height?

 ISSUES DURING SET: